-In this tutorial, you’ll learn what is 301 redirect in WordPress, when it’s a good time to use it and how to create them.
+In this tutorial, you’ll learn what is 301 redirects in WordPress, when it’s an excellent time to use them and how to create them.

-There are many redirect methods like 301, 302, 307, but in this tutorial, we’ll only focus on the common 301.
-The other methods are barely used, not SEO friendly, and are out of the scope of this tutorial.
+There are many redirect methods like 301, 302, 307, but in this tutorial, we’ll only focus on the standard 301.
+The other techniques are barely used, not SEO friendly, and are out of the scope of this tutorial.